 Negative Impact Reduction

-With the large number of restaurants and eateries operating in the town and the subsequent discharge of fats, oils, and grease (FOG) into the sewer flow, sewer pipe capacity is substantially reduced.
+With the large number of restaurants and eateries operating in the City and the subsequent discharge of fats, oils, and grease (FOG) into the sewer flow, sewer pipe capacity is substantially reduced.

-The department has implemented several procedures and practices to either reduce the amount of grease entering the lines or remediate the negative impact grease has on sewer transport.
+The division has implemented several procedures and practices to either reduce the amount of grease entering the lines or remediate the negative impact grease has on sewer transport.
 These procedures are as follows:

 Proactive approach to grease trap inspections and requirements